„...bach modern...“ / or / „...which wondrous metamorphosis the venerable Munich Bach Choir is currently undergoing...“ (RONDO 2008)

 Lively Bach interpretations, inspired by historical performance practice, are the main focus of the work.
 Innovative programme concepts and a versatile repertoire (from Bach to Bernstein) have also become trademarks of the ensemble.

-The Munich Bach Choir has appeared regularly not only in Munich´s major concert halls, but also in various other musically important cities and in European festivals ("Settembre Musica" in Torino, Festspiele Oberammergau, Internationale Orgelwoche Nuremberg, "Heidelberger Frühling", European Music Festival "EuropaMusicale", "Europäische Wochen Passau", "Gustav-Mahler-Musikwochen" Toblach).
-In the first half of 2013, the ensemble will perform Bach's Passions in Italy (Pisa, Merano, Reggio Emilia and Brixen) and follow an invitation to "Musikfestspiele Saar".
+The Munich Bach Choir has appeared regularly not only in Munich´s major concert halls, but also in various other musically important cities and in European festivals ("Settembre Musica" in Torino, Festspiele Oberammergau, Internationale Orgelwoche Nuremberg, "Heidelberger Frühling", "Musikfestspiele Saar", "Europäische Wochen Passau", "Gustav-Mahler-Musikwochen" Toblach).

 Numerous live recordings in cooperation with radio and television stations document the choir's work.
-Furthermore, several CD and DVD productions have been released in the last years, among them Bach´s Christmas Oratorio and a pasticcio composed of Bach's Secular Cantatas as well as a live recording of the performance of Brahms' "A German Requiem" at the occasion of the memorable Dominik-Brunner-Benefit-Concert.
+Furthermore, several CD and DVD productions have been released in the last years, among them Bach´s Christmas Oratorio, Bach´s Magnificat and a pasticcio composed of Bach's Secular Cantatas as well as a live recording of the performance of Brahms' "A German Requiem" at the occasion of the memorable Dominik-Brunner-Benefit-Concert and a live recording of Enjott Schneider´s oratorio Augustinus in January 2015.